fnproject/tutorials/node/intro/README.md

 The `fn init` command creates a simple function with a bit of boilerplate to get you started.
 The `--runtime` option is used to indicate that the function we're going to develop will be written in Node.
 A number of other runtimes are also supported.
-The `--trigger` option creates an HTTP trigger for the function allowing you to invoke the function from a URL.
 Fn creates the simple function along with several supporting files in the `/nodefn` directory.

 ### Review your Function File